Most Women experience cramps during their periods or during ovulation.

 PID infects the fallopian tubes, uterus, ovaries, vagina and cervix.

-The symptoms of PID includes cramps and spotting through the month, lower abdominal cramps after period, pain during and after sex, vaginal discharge to mention just a few.
+The symptoms of PID includes cramps and spotting through the month, lower abdominal pain after period, pain during and after sex, vaginal discharge to mention just a few.

 Read More: Clumpy white Vaginal Discharge